 Sr. Reviewer: Director, Environmental Health, Safety, and Risk Management

-Texas State University considers the safety and health of its employees and the entire University community to be of utmost importance.
-Reflecting this concern, the University will enforce these proactive standards to assure that any employee entering a Confined Space will not be subjected to conditions that may cause injury, illness, or death.
+Texas State considers the safety and health of its employees and the entire university community to be of utmost importance.
+Reflecting this concern, the University will enforce these proactive standards to assure that any employee entering a confined space will not be subjected to conditions that may cause injury, illness, or death.

-This policy shall be used in conjunction with other pertinent university policies, such as the lockout/tagout and respirator programs that are in compliance with OSHA 29 CFR 1910.146, Permit Required Confined Spaces.
+This policy shall be used in conjunction with other pertinent university policies, such as the lockout or tagout and respirator programs that comply with OSHA 29 CFR 1910.146, Permit-Required Confined Spaces.

-Acceptable Entry Conditions – the conditions that must exist in order to safely enter into and work within the space using all safety equipment provided.
+Acceptable Entry Conditions – the conditions that must exist in order to safely enter into and work within a space using all safety equipment provided.